Coursesuite/courseassembler.com/public/docs/01.using-the-app/01.add-documents/01.uploading-documents/docs.md

 To get any use out of the Course Assembler, we'll need some documents!

-Let's get started by clicking the **Add content** button toward the top left corner of the Assembler.
+Let's get started by clicking the **Add content** button toward the top left corner of the Assembler, then selecting the type of content you want to insert, such as Upload Files.

 ![Add content button](AddDocuments_addContent.png)